TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-The command was executed succesfully.
+The `command` was executed succesfully.

-But we are probably executing command into a docker container, because we are root.
+But we are probably into a docker `container`, because it's really strange to gain access as `root`.

-To check we run the following:
+To check we it `run` the following:

 <br />